How To Get A Mortgage

 - Application fees

-Some brokers will also charge a fee.
-At YesCanDo Money, we do NOT charge a fee when you use our services.
+Many brokers charge a broker fee.
+At YesCanDo Money, we strive to be a fee free broker.
+That is why we do NOT charge a fee on 9 out of 10 cases.
 We compare mortgages from the whole market to find you the best available rate and deal.

 We will help you add up all of the costs related to your house move and will give you a more accurate figure than a mortgage calculator could.

 You should also consider knowing how much your household bills will increase before buying a new home.

 We have more advice here: How much mortgage can I get?

 Getting a Mortgage in Principle is always recommended.
 It is a document given to you by your lender or a broker that lets you know how much you could borrow, in principle.

 A broker or lender will look at your income, credit commitments and other outgoings to check your affordability for a mortgage.
 Once you have chosen a mortgage product, we will secure the agreement in principle.

 The MIP isn’t a legal document.
 The lender could still refuse the mortgage on the terms they have set out, but it is a useful indicator of how much you may be able to borrow.